GuangyanCai/isoext/README.md

 ## Overview

-Welcome to `isoext` — a Python library designed for efficient isosurface extraction, leveraging the power of GPU computing.
+Welcome to `isoext` — a Python library designed for efficient isosurface extraction, leveraging the power of GPU computing and comes with `pytorch` support.
 Our library attempts to implement a collection of classic isosurface extraction algorithms.
 Currently, only the following algorithms are supported, but more will come in the future:
 * Marching cubes
   * `lorensen`: the original marching cubes algorithm from the paper [Marching cubes: A high resolution 3D surface construction algorithm](https://dl.acm.org/doi/10.1145/37402.37422).